Val Madsen, MS, CTRS

 Contact Val at firstname.lastname@example.org or 608-833-4467 ext.
 2

 Val is a Certified Therapeutic Recreation Specialist and has a Master’s in Therapeutic Recreation from UW – La Crosse, along with a Bachelor’s in Athletic Training/ Sports Medicine.
 She was hired as the first staff in 2012 to get Gio’s Garden off the ground.
-Gio’s Garden has since grown to have over 15 staff and more then 100 volunteers in 2014.
-She has also grown the respite program from providing 225 hours of care in 2012 and 2,500 hours of care in 2013, to over 5,300 hours of care in 2014 and working with over 60 families.
+She has grown the respite program from providing 225 hours of care in 2012 to over 11,000 hours of services in 2 locations in 2017.

 Prior to Gio’s Garden, Val had spent 11 years at Easter Seals Wisconsin working with the Respite Camp program in Wisconsin Dells.
 Under her leadership, the camp grew to serve over 880 campers each year, all having a variety of special needs.
 Val has been responsible for recruiting, hiring and training over a 100 volunteers and staff members each year, and has most recently created an online training program for in-home respite providers through the Wisconsin Lifespan Respite Grant.
 She has presented at numerous conferences and has lead many workshops over the years.

 Val was married during the summer of 2014 and spends her free time with her husband and two step-daughters.

 Contact Kristin at email@example.com or 608-833-4467 ext.
 4

 Contact Maggie at firstname.lastname@example.org or 608-833-4467 ext.
 3